Heatblur-Simulations/f-4e-manual/src/emergency_procedures/overwiew.md

 aircraft gross weight, and command guidance.

-**Land as soon as practical** - Emergency conditions are less urgent, and although the mission is. to be terminated, the degree of the emergency is such that an immediate landing at .the nearest adequate airfield may not be necessary.
+**Land as soon as practical** - Emergency conditions are less urgent, and although the mission is to be terminated, the degree of the emergency is such that an immediate landing at the nearest adequate airfield may not be necessary.

 The following basic rules apply to all aircraft emergencies